 - this page

-- AmP Tool is a powerful software package that allows you to make all sorts of comparisons between (functions of) parameters among all entries.
+- AmP Tool guides through a powerful software package that allows you to make all sorts of comparisons between (functions of) parameters among all entries.
 The significance of this is that many physiological quantities, such as respiration and nitrogen-waste production, can be expressed as functions of parameters, since the set of parameters fully control the ontogeny of energy budgets from the start of development till death by aging.

 - Phyla page presents all animal phyla and indicates presence in the collection; it also shows the occurence of metabolic acceleration among phyla, which is key to the interrelationships between the various DEB models.

 - Parameters page presents frequency distributions of general parameters to ease comparison with other species; hovering over parameter names explains the functionality of each parameter.

 - Patterns page presents plots of some functions of parameters to expose co-variations in values, just for illustrative purposes.

 - About page presents general info about the collection.